 Skip to content

-DataRobot provides a Kubernetes operator known as the Long Running Services (LRS) Operator to fulfill dynamic compute requests for DataRobot Feature Services.
-These workloads are intended to run for long periods, or indefinitely, after deployment.
+DataRobot provides a Kubernetes operator known as the Long Running Services (LRS) operator to fulfill dynamic compute requests for DataRobot feature services.
+These workloads are intended to run for long periods of time, or indefinitely after deployment.
+The operator itself doesn't require any backup or restore procedures beyond the standard installation instructions.
+However, applications launched via the LRS operator have varying backup and restoration requirements depending on the workload type.

 DataRobot identifies the LRS workload type using a label on the resource: datarobot-lrs-type=<workload-type>.